 As we enter a new decade, video is no longer the future – it’s how we communicate in the present.
 Our social media networks and brand marketing strategies are saturated with video messages, making it one of the primary ways we absorb and retain information.
-This means that it’s time to update the outdated forms of communication that were so last decade.
+This means that it’s time to switch to a personalized video softwareso last decade.

 The first one up is voicemail.

 Leaving a voicemail is an all-too familiar process for sales professionals.
 Whether it’s a cold call or a check-in with your top client, if no one answers there’s a likely chance you’re going to leave a voicemail.
 The problem with regular voicemails is that they are impersonal and often ignored.
 Even if you state your name, the recipient might not make the connection of who you are.
 They also might not even take the time to listen to the message you left them.